 New Zealand Cat Fancy

-PURE BRED, REGISTERED (NZCF), PEDIGREE SPHYNX KITTENS.
+PURE BRED, REGISTERED (NZCF), PEDIGREE SPHYNX KITTEN.

 Beware of backyard breeders who do not scan their Sphynx breeding cats for HCM, sell cross breeds as Sphynx, do not register kittens and send kittens out with only one vaccination yet charge as much as breeders who follow best practice.